CarolinaFernandez/unixpackage/README.md

 and in the README files available per UNIX operating system.

 ## 1. Requirements
-* A GNU/Linux Debian or Fedora-based distros
+* A GNU/Linux Debian or Fedora-based distro
-* Java 1.6, 1.7 or 1.8 and JDK installed
+* Java JDK 1.7 or 1.8

 ## 2. Running
 #### 2.1 Clone the UnixPackage repository under folder /opt